Salsola tragus: Ecology and agricultural management

 Salsola tragus is a ruderal annual forb.
-It germinates rapidly even in very small amounts of moisture in arid conditions.
-When young it may be grazed freely, but that phase lasts for only a brief period, and generally at a time when other forage is relatively plentiful.
-After this it becomes a weed in most contexts.
-One reason is that as they mature most varieties become too spiny and woody for most stock to browse.
-Moreover older foliage develops higher levels of oxalates, bitter tannins and alkaloids making it unpalatable.
-As its fruits mature, the plant dies, dries and becomes hard and brittle.
-It is in this state that it is likely to detach from its root and become a tumbleweed.
+It germinates rapidly even with very little moisture in arid conditions.
+When young, it may be grazed freely, but that phase lasts for only a brief period, and generally at a time when other forage is relatively plentiful.
+After this, it becomes a weed in most contexts.
+One reason is that as they mature, most varieties become too spiny and woody for most stock to browse.
+Moreover, older foliage develops higher levels of oxalates, bitter tannins, and alkaloids, making it unpalatable.
+As its fruits mature, the plant dies, dries, and becomes hard and brittle.
+In this state, it is likely to detach from its root and become a tumbleweed.
 As tumbleweeds go, it is very large, often a metre or more in diameter, spiny, largely inedible to most livestock if unprocessed, and a fire hazard.
 However, in regions where there is plentiful winter rain, the moisture softens both the twigs and the spines, after which hardy breeds of livestock and some wildlife species once again will eat it.

-Salsola tragus has acquired a bad reputation for its spininess, its woodiness when mature, and its general ecological competitiveness, augmented by its tumbleweed nature, which enables it to spread rapidly over open ground.
-Prince Gallitzin reported that on the journey out of his native Russia he passed through southwest Siberia and found the Imperial government's irrigation project abandoned and the farms deserted, on account of K. tragus.
-Furthermore Oryol Oblast and Kyiv Oblast were also especially infested.
+Salsola tragus has acquired a bad reputation for its spininess, its woodiness in maturity, and its general ecological competitiveness, augmented by its tumbleweed nature, which enables it to spread rapidly across open ground.
+Prince Gallitzin reported that on the journey out of his native Russia, he passed through southwest Siberia and found the Imperial government's irrigation project abandoned and the farms deserted, on account of K. tragus.
+Furthermore, Oryol Oblast and Kyiv Oblast were also especially infested.
 During the past century or more, the majority of the publications that dealt with the topic have discussed its pernicious nature, the increasing threats that the species poses, and how to combat its invasiveness; they largely have ignored its other attributes.

-However, even early publications did concede that the plant is of value as a forage in severely arid conditions where few other forage species are viable.
+However, even early publications conceded that the plant is of value as forage in severely arid conditions where few other forage species are viable.
 As for its harmful competitiveness, most authors emphasised its invasiveness, though some did mention its value in regenerating overgrazed or otherwise abused land.

-Apart from its value to domestic cattle and sheep in some regions, Kali tragus is a source of food and shelter for several species of wild life.
+Apart from its value to domestic cattle and sheep in some regions, Salsola tragus provides food and shelter for several wildlife species.
 Its nutritional value is high; it is rich in various minerals, Vitamin A, and phosphorus.
 It is a minor forage component for bison, mule deer, and wapiti.
 Pronghorn eat it with reluctance in drought conditions, but feed on it avidly under rainy conditions, especially in wet years.
 Prairie dogs consume it as a major food wherever they encounter it.
-Seed-eating birds and small mammals such as rodents feed on the seeds.
+Seed-eating birds and small mammals, such as rodents, feed on seeds.

 Farmer in Haskell County, Kansas burning tumbleweeds in a roadside ditch (April 1941).